gianalarcon/scaffold-stark-2/README.md

 ./install-scarb.sh
 ```

+3. Go to `packages/backend/env.example` and check the environment variavles.
+Create an `.env` file in the same directory based on the `.env.example` file.
+This is a sensitive step since you have to pass your private key.
+If you want to replace the `rpc_url` variable, make sure its specs is 0.5.1
+   compatible

-3. Deploy the sample contract:
+4. Deploy the sample contract:

 ```bash
 yarn goerli-deploy